-2.2 Cognitive Function
+2.2.
+Cognitive Function

-The intake of green tea has been reported to prevent cognitive decline [3,4,43,44].
+Green tea intake has been reported to prevent cognitive decline [3,4,43,44].
 In experiments using SAMP10, we found that the daily ingestion of green tea catechins suppressed brain dysfunction in aged mice [45,46].
-To clarify the effect of green tea catechins on the suppression of cognitive impairment with aging, the effect of the start time of intake of green tea catechins was investigated in aged SAMP10 mice.
-Six- or nine-month-old SAMP10 mice initially drank water containing green tea catechins until they were 11 months old [47].
-When SAMP10 mice are six and nine months of age, they are considered to be adults and middle-aged, respectively.
-Mice that received green tea catechins between the age of 6 and 11 months had significantly higher memory acquisition capacity, as examined by passive avoidance trials, than control mice of the same age who did not consume green tea catechins [47].
-Consuming green tea catechins between the age of 9 and 11 months also tended to improve learning ability [47].
+To clarify the effect of green tea catechins on the suppression of cognitive impairment with aging, the effect of the start time of green tea catechins intake was investigated in aged SAMP10 mice.
+Six- or nine-month-old SAMP10 mice began drinking water containing green tea catechins until they were 11 months old [47].
+In SAMP10 mice, six and nine months of age are considered an adult and middle-aged, respectively.
+Mice that received green tea catechins from 6 to 11 months had significantly higher memory acquisition capacity, as examined by the passive avoidance trials, than control mice of the same age who did not consume green tea catechins.
+Consuming green tea catechins from 9 to 11 months also tended to improve learning ability.
 The daily ingestion of green tea catechins has been suggested to suppress brain dysfunction with aging.
 Additionally, even if ingestion started from middle age, this appeared to be more beneficial than not consuming it at all.

 Next, the dose-dependency of the effect of green tea catechins on cognitive function was examined.
-A significant effect on memory acquisition was observed at 1 mg/kg or more of daily ingestion of green tea catechins, as assessed by the passive avoidance test, and the most effective dose was 15 mg/kg [41].
-Long-term memory retention was significantly higher in mice that consumed daily 60 mg/kg of green tea catechins than control.
-Spatial working memory measured using a Y-maze improved significantly in mice that ingested at least 30 mg/kg of green tea catechins [41].
-In other words, the suppression of cognitive decline by green tea catechins was dependent on dose, with a minimum required daily dose of 1 mg/kg in mice (equivalent to one cup of green tea in humans).
+A significant effect on memory acquisition was observed at 1 mg/kg or more of green tea catechins, as assessed by the passive avoidance test, and the most effective dose was observed to be 15 mg/kg [41].
+Long-term memory retention was significantly higher in mice consuming green tea catechins daily at 60 mg/kg.
+Spatial working memory measured using a Y-maze was significantly increased in mice that ingested green tea catechins at 30 mg/kg and over [41].
+In other words, green tea catechins' suppression of cognitive decline was dose-dependent, with a minimum required dose of 1 mg/kg in mice (equivalent to one cup of green tea in humans).

-The ability of two catechins EGCG or EGC to suppress the decline in cognitive function was compared, but no effect was observed by EGC at the same concentration (0.1mM) [48].
-The difference between EGCG and EGC is epitomized by the presence or absence of a galloyl moiety, although gallic acid (GA) itself had no effect [48].
-Regarding the action of catechins, the importance of antioxidative activity has been highlighted.
-In fact, in mice that ingested the green tea catechins EGCG or ECG, lipid peroxidation in the cerebral cortex was significantly reduced compared to the control group, indicating that antioxidant capacity was not significantly different between EGCG and

-EGC [48].
-In other words, it is difficult to completely explain the difference between EGCG and EGC on the suppression of cognitive decline based on antioxidative activity alone.
+Comparing the effects of catechins between EGCG and EGC, EGCG suppressed the decline in cognitive function, but no effect was observed with EGC at the same concentration [48].
+The difference between the two is epitomized by the presence or absence of a galloyl moiety, but gallic acid (GA) itself had no effect [48].
+As for the action of catechins, the importance of antioxidative activity has been highlighted.
+In fact, in mice ingesting the green tea catechins EGCG or ECG, lipid peroxidation in the cerebral cortex was significantly reduced compared to the control group, indicating that the antioxidant capacity was not significantly different between EGCG and EGC [48].
+In other words, it is difficult to completely explain the difference between EGCG and EGC by antioxidative activity alone, on the suppression of cognitive decline.

-2.3 Absorption and Metabolism of Catechins
+2.3.
+Absorption and Metabolism of Catechins